ajwills72/rminr/docs/README.md

 - [Data preprocessing](preproc.html): Getting data from lab-based (OpenSesame) experiments into a format closer to something you can actually analyse, in five steps: loading, selecting, filtering, summarising, and combining.
-Also covers combining data frames, renaming columns, and using **loops**.
+Also covers combining data frames, renaming columns.

     - [More on preprocessing](more-on-preproc.html): A slightly more advanced worksheet, covering adding columns to a data frame, and subsetting strings.

 - [Within-subject differences](anova1.html): Data preprocessing (pivoting and mutating).
 One-factor within-subject Bayesian ANOVA.
 Pairwise comparisons, multiple comparisons.

+      - [More on Bayes Factors](more-on-bf.html).
+A more detailed discussion of Bayes Factors.

 - [Understanding interactions](anova2.html): Learn what an interaction is, and learn how to do line plots at the same time.